 Schnitzel has many names throughout many countries!
 Your basic schnitzel is a thin cut of meat that has been fried.
 It can be made using beef, chicken, mutton, pork, turkey, or veal.

-When we're talking about Jagerschnitzel, it is a pork cutlet that has been breaded and fried then served with tasty mushroom gravy.
+When we're talking about Jagerschnitzel, it is a pork cutlet that has been breaded and fried and then served with tasty mushroom gravy.
 The closely related Weiner Schnitzel of Austria and Germany is a geographically protected (designation of origin) recipe that is only made with veal.

-Don't forget that 'traditional' and 'authentic' recipes are just as varied as saying you have the 'authentic' apple pie recipe!
-There are as many versions of each as there are our wonderful Grandmas that make them!!
+Don't forget that 'traditional' and 'authentic' recipes are just as varied as saying you have the 'authentic' apple pie recipe.
+There are as many versions of each as there are our wonderful Grandmas that make them!

 🥘 Ingredients